berserk207/berserk207.github.io/docs/projects.md

 **Tasks:**

 * Initiated the creation/usage of unit tests for the main website.
-* Created initial tests and also create guides/tips for other developers.
+* Created initial tests and also created guides/tips for other developers.
+* Taught other developers on how to create tests and how make testable code.

 ## Capistrano deployer

+**Role:** Ops

+**Tasks:**

+* Create recipes for new systems and modify existing recipes to enable new features.
+* Created recipes that use git as the source.

 ## Jenkins